GarethAubrey/Rock-paper-scissors/README.md

 ## Bugs

-* When i put the HTML through the validator i realised that had put spaces in the images files so therefore that had to be corrected before deployment.
+* When I put the HTML through the validator i realised that had put spaces in the images files so therefore that had to be corrected before deployment.
-* There is no unfixed bugs left on game.
+* There are no unfixed bugs left on game.

 ## Validator Testing